KxSystems/docs/docs/ref/cov.md

 ---
-title: cov – Reference – kdb+ and q documentation
+title: covariance and sample covariance | Reference | kdb+ and q documentation
-description: cov and scov are q keyword, that return respectively the covariance and dsample covariance of two conforming numeric lists.
+description: cov and scov are q keyword, that return respectively the covariance and sample covariance of two conforming numeric lists.
 keywords: cov, covariance, kdb+, q, statistical covariance, statistics
 ---
 # `cov`, `scov`